kieronk/pinterest-datapipeline/README.md

 The infrastructure for this project was set up on AWS and Databricks.

-The requirements are:
+The elements are:
 - An  EC2 instance running
   - Kafka ver: 2.12-2.8.1
   - IAM MSK authentication package
   - Java version 8 (in order to use Kafka)
 - AWS S3
-  - With a dedicated bucket to receive the batch data sent via Kafka s-
+  - With a dedicated bucket to receive the batch data sent via Kafka in each of the Kafka topis

-AWS M
-3 kafka topics for each of the 3 datasets running on the EC2 instance.
-In the code they are called 0ebb0073c95b.pin, 0ebb0073c95b.geo, 0ebb0073c95b.user

-An S3 bucket set up with the Confluent.io Amazon S3 Connector in order that the S3 bucket can connect with Kafka
+  - With the Confluent.io Amazon S3 Connector downloaded to connect to Kafka

-An MSK cluster
+- AWS MSK

-An API created via AWS APIT gateway that can send data to the

-Process:
-- Set up a EC2 instance and install Kafka ver: 2.12-2.8.1 and the IAM MSK authentication package
-- Ensure you have the the necessary permissions to authenticate to the MSK cluster and configure your Kafka client to use AWS IAM authentication to the cluster
-- Create a Kafka topic for each of the datasets you will batch process (i.e. 3 in total).
-In this repo the topics had a unique idenfier followed by .pin, .geo or .user
-- Create a S3 bucket, with an IAM role that allows you to write to this bucket and a VPC Endpoint to S3
-- On the EC2 client, download the Confluent.io Amazon S3 Connector and copy it to the S3 bucket
-- Create a custom plugin and connector in the MSK Connect console
+  - With a custom plugin and connector
-- Create an API (using API Gateway) and create a Kafka REST proxy integration
+- AWS MWAA
-- Set up the Kafka REST proxy on the EC@ client
+  - With the DAG to run the databricks notebook
-  -  install the Confluent package for the Kafka REST Proxy on your EC2 client machine.
+- AWS API Gateway
-  -  Allow the REST proxy to perform IAM authentication to the MSK cluster
+  - To create the Kafka REST proxy integration
-  -  Ensure the REST proxy on the EC2 client machine is started when you want to start sending dtaa
--  Modify user_posting_emulation.py with the specific details you have used to send data to your Kafka topics.
-The data will be sent to the S3 bucket across the 3 different topics
-- Upload DAG to AWS MWAA environment
+- AWS Kinesis Data Streams
--   In this step, you will need to connect Databricks  create an API token in Databricks to connect to your AWS account, set up the MWAA-Databricks connection and create a requirements.txt file.
+-   With three data streams, one for each Pinterest table

 The project requires these packages: pyspark.sql